The total request was in excess of $1 billion. The Curative Petition also named The Dow

 1989 and the adequacy of the settlement has since been re-affirmed by the

 Indian Supreme Court in 1991 and 2007.
-We expect and have every confidence
+We expected and had every confidence

-that the India Supreme Court will continue to adhere to its long standing
+that the India Supreme Court would continue to adhere to its long standing

 tradition of comporting with the rule of law and due process.

-8. What is Union Carbide's reaction to the March 14, 2023, decision by the Supreme Court of India completely dismissing the Curative
+8. What was Union Carbide's reaction to the March 14, 2023, decision by the Supreme Court of India completely dismissing the Curative

 A. In dismissing the Curative Petition, the Supreme Court of India has reaffirmed the solemnity of the 1989 settlement, as it previously did in 2007, and has again demonstrated that the